 Last year, it was my goal to go to as many pumpkin patches as possible.
-I had two kids now and was going to ROCK THIS HOLIDAY.
+I was a mom of two kids now and we were going to ROCK THIS HOLIDAY.

 - The flu,